Anna Kunkel

-Anna Maggie Kunkel [Huff] (March 18, 1932 – October 1, 2006) was an American fourth outfielder who played in the All-American Girls Professional Baseball League.
+Anna Maggie Kunkel [Huff] (March 18, 1932 – October 1, 2006) was an American fourth outfielder who played in the All-American Girls Professional Baseball League (AAGPBL).
 Listed at 5' 2", 112 lb., Kunkel batted and threw left handed.
 She was dubbed Kunk.

-Kunkel was born in Wescosville, Pennsylvania on March 18, 1932.
+Kunkel was born in Wescosville, Pennsylvania, on March 18, 1932.
 She played for the South Bend Blue Sox club during its 1950 and 1951 seasons.
 Her career ended early due to a knee injury.
 Kunkel had surgery and returned to action, but her knee did not hold up.
 As a result, she appeared in just 11 games over the two seasons.
 The league stopped recording individual achievements after 1948, so individual accomplishments are complete only through 1948.

 Kunkel later moved to Tucson, Arizona, where she worked for the Arizona Department of Corrections.

 The All-American Girls Professional Baseball League folded in 1954.
 In November 1988, a permanent display in honor of the league was developed at the Baseball Hall of Fame in Cooperstown, New York.
 Anna Kunkel, along with the rest of the girls and the league staff, is included at the exhibit.

-Kunkel died on October 1, 2006 in Chandler, Arizona and was interred in Granger, Indiana.
+Kunkel died on October 1, 2006, in Chandler, Arizona, and was interred in Granger, Indiana.